Legion-one3/phpiggy/README.md

 # Expenses App Project

-This is an application to track your expenses, creating using LAMP frameworks
+This is an application to track your expenses, created using LAMP frameworks